FREE SHIPPING in Michigan - $5 Flat Shipping Fee for the rest of the U.S.

 Want to try it?

-Check out our upcoming DIY Comfrey Salve Workshop or grab one of our handmade tins.
+Grab one of our handmade tins.
 Your joints will thank you.
 Your skin will thank you.
 Your ancestors?
 Also thanking you.